-Our CSO Program is staffed by a cadre of up to 40 part-time student employees.
+Our CSO Program is staffed by a cadre of up to 60 part-time student employees.
 The CSOs provide the BearWALK night safety escort service to students, faculty and staff.
-In 2015, the CSOs performed 7,473 BearWALK escorts.
 CSO activities provide a high-profile uniformed presence during the hours of darkness, and positively impact the coordinated safety efforts for the entire campus.
 The CSOs also provide a contracted presence in residence halls and libraries.
 Additionally, in cooperation with UC Berkeley Parking & Transportation, the Night Safety and Door to Door Shuttles served over 140,000 passengers.

 is the ultimate goal of our organization.
 Community service is an attitude of caring and desire to help the campus community.
 We strive for quality, timeliness, and excellence in our services.

 is at the core of our work.
 Integrity is being honest and ethical with both ourselves and others.
 We accept responsibility for our actions and are willing to learn from our mistakes, thereby earning respect, credibility, and the public's trust.

 is the style in which we carry out our duties.
 Professionalism is a projection of the responsibility and pride we have in our position.
 We hold ourselves to high standards by continuous evaluation of ourselves and our program.